 This course is an introduction to the history, theory, and practice of electronic music and sound art.
 We will focus on the role of new technology in shaping musical thought, production, and culture in the 20th and 21st centuries.
 Listening examples are drawn from a broad range of styles and genres, including experimental computer music, ambient and dance music, sound art, and multimedia.
 In addition to exploring key concepts and technologies (microphones, acoustics, synthesizers, deep listening, controllerism, etc.), weekly studio sections and creative projects provide opportunities to actively explore current music production techniques.
 No previous music experience is required.

-- Headphones (we strongly recommend over-ear headphones, not ear buds)
+- headphones (closed-capsule, over-ear headphones, not ear buds)

-If you want to install the software on your own computers you can find the download links on the materials/technology page of this site.
-You can also use other software if you wish.
-The Collab resources contains a folder of home-made software designed for the class.
+We will primarily use freeware/inexpensive, open source, and homemade software.
+All of these programs are available in the computer labs.
+You can find download links to all of the software programs we will be using on the materials/technology page of this site.
+You are welcome to use other software if you wish.
+The Collab site contains a folder of home-made software designed for the class.

 - Holmes, Thom.
 Electronic and Experimental Music: Technology, Music, and Culture.
 Fourth Edition.
 Routledge Press.